 The YWSI admissions process is very selective.
 In their applications, students must submit an essay and provide at least two teacher recommendations.

 OSC chose the following applicants:

-For more information please visit http://www.osc.edu/ywsi or contact Kathryn Kelley at 614/292-6067.
-A second YWSI program is sponsored by Kent State University in Kent, Ohio.
+More information is available at www.osc.edu/ywsi.
+A second YWSI program is sponsored by Wittenberg University in Springfield, Ohio.

-YWSI is funded in part by Battelle, Procter & Gamble, American Electric Power, and the Online Computer Library Center.
+YWSI is funded in part by Battelle, Procter & Gamble, American Electric Power, Ingram-White Castle Foundation, and the Ohio Learning Network.